ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

-What {% cite McClean_2018 %} showed was that for a large class of parametrized quantum circuits the gradient will become zero and thus the optimization will not progress.
+What {% cite McClean_2018 %} showed was that for a large class of parametrized quantum circuits the gradient will become zero during optimization and thus the optimization will not progress.

 This is the trainability problem of VQE.
-What's worse, the more expressive an a PQC
+What's worse, the more expressive a PQC
 (meaning the more it can explore the Hilbert space), the more prone it is to the barren plateau problem.